sguox002/leetcode/leetcode-all.md

 - tree is a special graph.
 - binary tree, BST, n-ary tree

+<<-662	Maximum Width of Binary Tree    		40.2%	Medium
+width is the level width. (according to full tree definition) dfs with full tree index.
+->>

+<<-663	Equal Tree Partition    		39.6%	Medium
+divide into two subtree with same sum by removing one edge. record each subtree's sum in hashmap. one tree must be a subtree, so we just find sum/2.
+->>

+<<-666	Path Sum IV    		55.3%	Medium
+three digit number represent:
+hundreds: depth (1-4)
+tens: the position in the level as in full binary tree unit digit: value.
+[113,215,221]:
+113 represent depth=1, first node, value=3
+215: depth=2, first node, value=5
+221: depth=2, second node, value=1
+tree is given in ascending order. return the sum of all paths from root to leaf. represent the tree with array (full tree representation). nonexistent with 0.
+->>

+<<-669	Trim a Binary Search Tree    		63.2%	Easy
+trim so that all value in range [L,R] postorder.
+->>

 <<-690	Employee Importance    		57.9%	Easy
 tree structure for postorder add.
 ->>